Mastering ChatGPT Markdown Output: Essential Prompts & Tips

 List 5 blog ideas for AI ethics in Markdown.

-For technical depth, chain prompts to build complexity:
+For technical output, chain prompts to build up complexity:

-First, write Python sorting algorithm code.
-Then, format the explanation
+First, write a Python sorting algorithm.
+Then format the explanation

-in Markdown with fenced blocks, tables for Big O, and links to CPython docs.
+in Markdown with fenced code blocks, a table for Big O complexity,

 ## Quicksort Implementation